 Before You Register for your MCAT Test Date

 According to the latest AAMC report, the average number of MCAT examinees per year is around 70,000.
 This means that those test centers and test dates fill up pretty quickly once the registration opens.
-Do not procrastinate.
-Choosing the optimal test date and location can really ease your anxiety and help your MCAT preparations.
-Register for your test date as soon as you're able to.

-Additionally, choosing an MCAT test date will determine your MCAT score release date.
+Additionally, your MCAT test date will determine your MCAT score release date.
 If you are planning to write the exam during the medical school application process, make sure you choose a test date that would allow your scores to be released on time for the schools’ deadlines.
 Here’s what you need to do before you register:

-2. Research MCAT test dates and release dates
+2. Research MCAT Test Dates and Release Dates

-3. Choose a nearby testing center
+3. Choose a Nearby Testing Center

 Research which testing centers are available near you and choose the most convenient one.
 Remember that procrastinating with choosing your test date may result in filled-up centers near you.
 To stick to your application plans, you might have to travel to take the MCAT.
 This is an unnecessary expenditure that can be easily avoided if you research your test dates and locations on time.